-Last weekend we got hit with our first snow in the Twin Cities, and although I previously mentioned how the colder, darker months inspire spiritous cocktails, this time the shoveling and the cold had me longing for the tropics.
-I'm no Tiki expert, but it wouldn't be the first time I've settled on an alluring Polynesian classic to brighten my spirits.
+Last weekend we got hit with our first snow in the Twin Cities, and although we previously mentioned how the colder, darker months inspire spiritous cocktails, this time the shoveling and the cold had us longing for the tropics.
+We are not Tiki experts, but it wouldn’t be the first time we’ve settled on an alluring Polynesian classic to brighten our spirits.
 More than just a fruity rum drink, it may surprise you that this cocktail contains three different base spirits and multiple citrus flavors.
-It's complex, balanced and delicious, with a history firmly planted in the Tiki movement.
+It’s complex, balanced and delicious, with a history firmly planted in the Tiki movement.
 Moreover, it contains orgeat, the darling of homemade simple syrups.

 The Fog Cutter has had its share of variations too, as one might expect with so many ingredients.
 Some bar recipes have even blindly suggested pouring everything from the speed rail into the mixing glass.
 That would never do, and although you could jokingly say that’s what’s going on here, a quick scan of this recipe reveals carefully constructed proportions that your first sip will confirm.
 Still, the Fog Cutter has a reputation of being a strong drink, and more than one establishment has enforced a two-per-customer limit.
 Some places even require that you hand in your keys before they hand you the glass!
 This version is attributed to Trader Vic and appears in Jeff Berry’s Remixed.

 .5 oz orgeat syrup

 .5 oz sherry (float)

 Add everything but the sherry to a mixing glass.
 Shake with ice until cold, then strain into a glass with crushed ice.
 Carefully add the the sherry by floating it over a bar spoon.
 Garnish with pineapple and a cherry.